egoist/presite/README.md

 These pages are evaluated in browser in a `<script type="module">` tag, so you can use the `import` keyword.

-## Configure in presite.config.js
+## Using `presite.config.js`

-Many CLI flags can be stored in a configuration file, that's totaly optional but if you need one, read on.
+Many CLI flags can be stored in a configuration file, it's totaly optional but if you need one, it's there for you.

-Note: You can also configuration it in `presite.config.json` or the `presite` key in `package.json`.
+Besides `presite.config.js`, you can also use `presite.config.json` or the `presite` key in `package.json`.

 ### Set routes that needs prerender

-**Note that in most cases you won't need this option, Presite automatically find all same-site `<a>` elements on the pages and prerender all of them.**

 If some of your pages are not referenced by other pages, you can manually specify them here: